 Anxiety and Horses

 For me, now that I’m an adult, my life has become more stressful.
-And through this comes moments of anxiousness.
-Sometimes I’ll be at the mall and I just feel like I have to leave the store or I’ll be driving and I’ll feel trapped when I'm surrounded by other cars.
+And I do have my moments of anxiousness.
+Sometimes I’ll be at the mall and I just feel like I have to get out the store.
+Or I’ll be driving on the highway and I’ll feel trapped when I'm surrounded by other cars with no way out.
 I wouldn’t say that I have panic attacks because I can still function, but I will say that I can definitely feel anxious at times.

 It's just when I’m in the saddle that things get more complicated.